 The DrunkDeer A75 is decent for office use.
 It has fairly good build quality overall.
 The keys are stable and well-spaced, and layers of foam inside the case provide a reasonably soft and quiet typing experience that's unlikely to bother those around you.
 This keyboard has a high profile, so it's most comfortable to use with a wrist rest, especially if you're typing for longer stretches.
 Unfortunately, it doesn't come with one in the box, but DrunkDeer does sell wrist rests separately.

 The DrunkDeer A75 is decent for programming.
-The build quality feels good overall, but the plastic chassis feels somewhat cheap.
+The build quality feels good overall, but the plastic chassis feels cheap.
 This board has a high-profile design, so it's most comfortable to use with a wrist rest, although there isn't one in the box.
 That said, it provides good typing quality and has layers of foam inside the board that produce a somewhat softer and quieter typing experience.
 Additionally, you can buy this keyboard in configurations with shine-through keycaps, making the legends clearly legible if you prefer working in lower light.
-Unfortunately, there aren't any dedicated macro keys, but you can record macros using the configuration software.
+Unfortunately, there aren't any dedicated macro keys, and you can't program macros using the software.

 The DrunkDeer A75 is bad for an entertainment or home theater PC setup since it's a wired-only keyboard, requiring you to sit within cable distance of your computer to use it.
 Furthermore, there aren't any dedicated media keys.
 That said, it has good build quality overall and is available for purchase with keycaps with shine-through legends that are easily readable in a dark room.